gxc-international-innovation-challenge/gxc-team-14/README.md

 ## Our Soluition:
 As a solutiion to the Challenge we decided to extend the existing website of the city of munich and add a couple of new features.
-For any further information please visit our wiki Page.
+For any further information please visit our wiki page.

 ## Links: